EKOR strata for Shimura varieties with parahoric level structure: Introduction

 In section \ref{section example} we discuss the case of Siegel modular varieties and study the example of Siegel threefolds in details.
 This is also an example of fully Hodge-Newton decomposable Shimura varieties. \\

 We briefly describe the structure of this article.
 In the first section we recollect some facts about $G$-zips, the Iwahori Weyl group and some related group theoretic sets, which will be used later.
 In section \ref{section loc mod}, we review some constructions of the Pappas-Zhu local models and the Kisin-Pappas integral models of Shimura varieties of abelian type, which are the objects to be studied in this paper.
 In section \ref{section EKOR loc}, we construct and study the EKOR stratification for Shimura varieties of Hodge type by a local method.
 More precisely, we construct a $\G_0^{\rdt}$-zip and thus an EO stratification on each KR stratum.
 In section \ref{section global}, we give some global constructions of the EKOR strata by adapting and generalizing some ideas of Xiao-Zhu in \cite{XiaoZhu}.
 More precisely, we will introduce the notions of local $(\G,\mu)$-Shtukas and their truncations in level 1.
 We study their moduli and apply them to our Shimura varieties.
 In section \ref{section abelian}, we extend our constructions to the abelian type case.
 We also apply the results of EKOR strata to the study of Newton strata and central leaves for these Shimura varieties.
 In section \ref{section example}, we discuss the Siegel case and investigate the example of $\GSp_4$ in details.
-Finally, in the appendix we verify He-Rapoport's axiom 4 (c) for Shimura varieties of PEL-type, which improves some of our main results (Theorem \ref{Thm C} (2) and Theorem \ref{intro thm--etale}) for the PEL-type case.\\ \\ \textbf{Acknowledgments.} The key ideas for the global constructions using moduli stacks of restricted local Shtukas in section \ref{section global} were inspired after the first author talked with Xinwen Zhu and attended George Pappas's talk in the Oberwolfach workshop ``Arithmetic of Shimura varieties'' in January 2019.
+Finally, in the appendix (Proposition \ref{PEL.8}) we verify He-Rapoport's axiom 4 (c) for Shimura varieties of PEL-type, which improves some of our main results (Theorem \ref{Thm C} (2) and Theorem \ref{intro thm--etale}) for the PEL-type case.\\ \\ \textbf{Acknowledgments.} The key ideas for the global constructions using moduli stacks of restricted local Shtukas in section \ref{section global} were inspired after the first author talked with Xinwen Zhu and attended George Pappas's talk in the Oberwolfach workshop ``Arithmetic of Shimura varieties'' in January 2019.
 We would like to thank them sincerely.
 We also thank the organizers of this workshop: Laurent Fargues, Ulrich G\"ortz, Eva Viehmann, and Torsten Wedhorn, for the invitation (for X. S. and C. Z.) so that this discovery was made possible.
+The authors thank Ulrich G\"ortz, Xuhua He, Mark Kisin, George Pappas, Michael Rapoport, Peter Scholze, Liang Xiao, Rong Zhou, Xinwen Zhu for their inspiring works on which the present article is partially based.
+We also thank the referees for careful reading and suggestions on the improvements of exposition.
 The first author was partially supported by the Chinese Academy of Sciences grants 50Y64198900, 29Y64200900, the Recruitment Program of Global Experts of China, and the NSFC grants No. 11631009 and No. 11688101.
+The second author was partially supported by the MoST grants 107-2115-M-001-001-MY2 and 109-2115-M-001-002-MY3.